StarPlayrX/bigmac/README.md

 5. After about 45 - 60 minutes, the installer should be complete.

 ### Special Notes with Mac Pro Early 2008 and Metal AMD Cards
-1. Big Sur's video drivers are not compatible with the Penryn style CPU
+1. Big Sur's video drivers are not compatible with the Penryn style CPU.
-2. The Post Install script using MousSEE to emulate a couple instructions
+2. The Post Install script using MousSEE to emulate a couple instructions.
-3. This allows AMD Radeon cards that support Metal to be used on a MP3,1
+3. This allows AMD Radeon cards that support Metal to be used on a MP3,1.

 ### Telemetry and Mac Pro Early 2008
-1. The telemetry plugin on Big Sur is not compatible with the Penryn style CPU
+1. The telemetry plugin on Big Sur is not compatible with the Penryn style CPU.
-2. The post install script installs one that is compatible
+2. The post install script installs one that is compatible.

 ### Mac Pro Early 2008 Installation Notes
 1. In between installer tasks, Big Sur's install runs through 3 complete reboot cycles.